 - Data Communications and Networking Topic

 - Human Factors

 - ICT Service Management

 - Security Management

 A project report is a comprehensive written record of your work or engagement that you can use to demonstrate your ICT skills.
-Each report should focus on a remarkable project or job experience you’ve had in your ICT career.
+Each report should focus on a remarkable project or job experience in your ICT career.
 The main objective of the reports is to meet the criteria for the Areas of Knowledge.
 A total of two project reports need to be prepared.
 One report must be for a project completed within the last three years, while the other must be for a project completed within the last five years.
 Projects lasting more than two years may be used for both reports if the following conditions are met:

 – There were separate, continuous work efforts involved in the project.
 Each involved its own solution development and design activities as well as deliverables.